2024 United States Senate elections: Maine

 Two-term Independent incumbent Angus King was reelected in 2018 with 54.3% of the vote in a three-candidate election.
 He intended to run for a third term, despite previously hinting that he might retire.
 Democratic consultant David Costello and dentist Demitroula Kouzounas, a former Maine Republican Party chair, each won their respective party primaries unopposed.
 They would both face King in the general election in November.

+King was easily re-elected with over 52% of the vote, despite a slight decrease in his margin.